 The buffed Emecole is paintable and will blend with the rest of the slab when I re-stain the patio.

-The Emecole 555 DIY Basement Floor & Slab Crack Repair Kit is available in a single cartridge containing both resin and hardener for use in a standard caulk gun.
+Emecole 555 is now available in a single cartridge containing both resin and hardener for use in a standard caulk gun:

 Application Tip

-Update: It’s been 3 years since the concrete crack repair.
-Emecole 555 has welded the crack closed with no movement.
+It’s been 3 full years since the concrete crack repair.
+I’m pleased to report the Emecole 555 has welded the crack closed with no movement.

 Hope this helps,